git-pull/tao-of-tmux/manuscript/09-command-line-kungfu.md

 [jinja2](http://jinja.pocoo.org/docs/dev/) in python,
-[twig](http://twig.sensiolabs.org/) in PHP and [JSP](https://en.wikipedia.org/wiki/JavaServer_Pages) in Java allow template varaibles?
+[twig](http://twig.sensiolabs.org/) in PHP and [JSP](https://en.wikipedia.org/wiki/JavaServer_Pages) in Java allow template variables?
 Formats are a variable similar concept.

 The amount of `FORMATS` (variables) made available by tmux has expanded greatly since version 1.8.